NYC Budget Under Mayor Mamdani

 FY2026$122.4B

-Sources: NYC OMB, NYC IBO, Comptroller reports
+Sources: NYC OMB, NYC IBO, Comptroller reports (all-funds basis — differs from city-funds hero card)

 Surplus vs. Deficit